 - using mosquito repellents.
-You will need to use an approved repellent, according to the directions in your local health guidelines.
+The Centers for Disease Control and Prevention (CDC) provides advice for choosing a suitable repellent on its website (cdc.gov/zika).
 If you are using sunscreen, apply mosquito repellent over the sunscreen.
 Some repellents should not be used on very young babies.
-Be sure to check the label before using a repellent on an infant - covering up as much exposed skin as possible so that it's harder for mosquitoes to find a place to bite.
-This might mean wearing clothes that cover more of your body than you might normally wear in a hot country, such as long trousers, and shirts with long sleeves - treating clothing and gear with an insect repellant called permethrin or purchasing permethrin-treated items.
-You should not, however, put permethrin directly on your skin - taking steps to avoid bites 24 hours a day - staying in air-conditioned rooms when possible, or in rooms with insect screens over windows and doors - sleeping under a mosquito net, and also covering cots, prams, and baby carriers with a mosquito net.
+Be sure to check the label before using a repellent on an infant. - covering up as much exposed skin as possible so that it's harder for mosquitoes to find a place to bite.
+This might mean wearing clothes that cover more of your body than you might normally wear in a hot country, such as long pants, and shirts with long sleeves. - treating clothing and gear with an insect repellent called permethrin or purchasing permethrin-treated items.
+You should not, however, put permethrin directly on your skin. - taking steps to avoid bites 24 hours a day. - staying in air-conditioned rooms when possible, or in rooms with insect screens over windows and doors. - sleeping under a mosquito net, and also covering cribs, strollers, and baby carriers with a mosquito net.